 The number of pupils with English as an Additional Language (EAL) has more than tripled since 1997.
 Over one in five schoolchildren use EAL and multilingual classrooms are now the norm.
-New evidence about EAL learners – and why measuring proficiency in English is essential for schools to understand their attainment trajectory and unlock their potential – is out now.
+New evidence in an interim report about EAL learners – and why measuring proficiency in English is essential for schools to understand their attainment trajectory and unlock their potential – is out now.

 We have been carrying out research on educational attainment of EAL children for the past 10 years and one of our key findings over time is that, for this group, it is Proficiency in English that has the strongest relationship with educational attainment, explaining four to six times as much variation as gender, free school meal status and ethnicity combined.